zealot128/Photo-Gallery/README.md

   * Video: Videos will be uploaded, a smaller preview version encoded and displayed via Video.js player
 * works on mobile (responsive + touch support by LightGallery)
 * Storage: It can either use local storage or S3 (only then rekognition feature can be used)
 * **AWS Rekognition API**: Photos will be sent to AWS Rekognition API and app will store all "labels" and "faces" recognized by AWS.
-There is some kind of wizard process to assign faces to person names to search for photos with specific people
+The app provides some kind of wizard process to assign faces to person names to search for photos with specific people
   * **WARNING**: This can be a little pricy, to process 1000 pictures cost $1.
 To get the labels AND faces, we need to issue 2 calls per picture, so $1/500 pictures.
 Only pictures that are tagged with either "People" or "Person"/"Child" are process for face detection though to reduce cost.
+There is a free tier of 5000 calls per month, which should cover most private uses after an initial import
   * Also *storing* the face vectors on AWS costs a little money, but is far less: $ 0.01 / 1000 faces.
 One photo could have more than one face in it, some have none.
 There is a clean-up option, to remove unneeded faces (background person, wrongly detected faces, etc.)
   * Data protection: According to AWS' policy, the images are not stored and are not used for their data model in any way.
+* Photo search: "Show me all photos with me and my daughter taken from 2016-01-01 with an aperture of 1.2-2.5"

 Shares + Tags
 * Photos/Videos can be tagged (private) and added to shares (public).
 Those shares have each an unique long URL and can be handed to other people